Long Ago, in Another Life

 “And coming back here, one of the most exciting things was snow.
 We really enjoyed the snow.
 Our older daughter, Erin, is part of a big family in Ohio, central Ohio.
 And she didn’t ‘need’ us.
 So we moved here so we could be helpful to our younger daughter who really didn’t need us either,” she says with a laugh.

 “I have one granddaughter Lydia, who’s 22.
 She is Erin’s daughter, and she lives here in town with her Aunt Beth.
 And they get along really very, very well.
 In fact, I haven’t talked to them today, but Lydia was working on some spectacular Italian, I call it a casserole.
-I’m sure you call it a hotdish, I’m learning slowly.
-And so I’ll hear about it tonight.
-They’ll tell me about it tonight.”
+I’m sure you call it a hotdish; I’m learning slowly.
+And so they’ll tell me about it tonight.”

 When the Wiggins moved to Minnesota, they became first-time homeowners when they purchased their home in the Highland Park neighborhood in St. Paul.